 You may also end up with overly–reduced earlobes and/or earlobe asymmetry.

-Make sure you consult with a well-trained/experienced/ethical plastic surgeon to address her concerns.
+Make sure you consult with a well-trained/experienced/ethical plastic surgeon to address your concerns.

 These answers are for educational purposes and should not be relied upon as a substitute for medical advice you may receive from your physician.
 If you have a medical emergency, please call 911.
 These answers do not constitute or initiate a patient/doctor relationship.